albenoit/DeepLearningTools/README.md

   * if the gpu is not found (error such as `libcuda reported version is: Invalid argument: expected %d.%d, %d.%d.%d, or %d.%d.%d.%d form for driver version; got "1"`, sometimes, NVIDIA module should be reloaded after a suspend period.
 Recover it using command `nvidia-modprobe -u -c=0`

 ## Manual installation using Anaconda and pip (NOT RECOMMENDED, NOT MAINTAINED, package list is no more updated, have a look at requirements.txt and the container definition *.def files to see the updated required packages list)
-### anaconda installation (local account installation, non root installation, recommended):
+### anaconda installation (local account installation, non-root installations, recommended):
 1. download and install the appropriate anaconda version from here: https://www.anaconda.com/distribution/
 2. create a specific environment to limit interactions with the system installation: conda create --name tf_gpu